The-Wishlist-Co/docs/priceSvcAPI.md

 # **Price API**
-The Price resource stores information about a particular product variant price details.
+The Price resource stores information about price details of  particular product variant.

 ## **Representations**